Vortitron/energy-sensor-generator/README.md

 Use the LocalTuya integration for Tuya devices, as the official Tuya integration may not expose power data reliably.
 Energy Values Incorrect:
 Verify that power sensors update frequently (e.g., every 5-30 seconds).
 LocalTuya typically provides faster updates.
-Adjust the update_interval in the integration settings to match your device’s update frequency.
+Adjust the update_interval in the integration settings to match your device's update frequency.
 Check logs for warnings about invalid power values.
 Storage Errors:
 Ensure the .storage directory is writable: chmod -R 755 /config/.storage.
 Monitor disk space to prevent write failures.
 Energy Dashboard Issues:
 Confirm sensors have device_class: energy and state_class: total_increasing in Developer Tools > States.
-If the dashboard doesn’t display data, try restarting Home Assistant or re-adding the sensors.
+If the dashboard doesn't display data, try restarting Home Assistant or re-adding the sensors.
 General Issues:
 Check logs in Settings > System > Logs for errors.
 Reinstall the integration via HACS if issues persist.